Definitions

 About

-The character 髡 is a phono-semantic compound with the radical 髟 (biāo, hair) at the top, indicating its semantic category related to hair, and the component 元 (wù) below, which provides the phonetic element.
-Historically, it specifically referred to an ancient punishment involving the forced shaving of the head.
-In traditional Chinese culture, where preserving one's hair was closely tied to filial piety, this act served as a humiliating penalty rather than a mere cosmetic change.
-Over time, the meaning broadened to describe the general state of baldness or shaven hair, and is occasionally extended to depict trees or landscapes stripped of their foliage.
+The character is a phono-semantic compound structured with (biāo, hair) on top to suggest the meaning and (yuán) on the bottom for sound.
+It originally denoted an ancient penal practice: forcibly shaving the head.
+In traditional Chinese values, intact hair was a sign of filial piety, so this shaving served as a humiliating punishment, not a mere cosmetic change.
+Over time, the meaning broadened to include any state of baldness or a shaven head, and could even be applied to trees or landscapes stripped of foliage.

 Etymology Hide